demery12/demery12.github.io/index.md

 }
 ```

-This was a more recent fix, so it is better commentented and coded, but that's not the reason I'm proud of it.
+This was a more recent fix, so it is better commented and coded, but that's not the reason I'm proud of it.
 Hopefully I've whined enough that you have an idea about how tricky The Bridge codebase was to navigate.
-I was able to find an fix this error when the only symptom was a couple words not appearing and that is what I am proud of.
+I was able to find and fix this error when the only symptom was a couple words not appearing and that is what I am proud of.

 ## Ticha

 Ticha is a linguistics project that focuses on the Colonial Zapotec Language.
 You can check out [the site](https://ticha.haverford.edu/en/) it's probably my favorite.
 I might like it so much because I didn't contribute to this one as much as the previous, so I am less aware of its flaws.
-I did have one huge part in this project and it was also my crowning achievment in messy code.
+I did have one huge part in this project and it was also my crowning achievement in messy code.
 I called it ticha\_magic as it takes a big sloppy XML file and (in a big sloppy way) turns it into nice clean HTML, filled with hyperlinks and meaningful paragraphs, headers and page breaks.
 I again cannot directly show you the code because the repository is private; the code boils down to a bunch of conditionals tracking the opening and closing of tags, building up HTML in the process and erroring if there was some bad XML.
 There were a bunch of corner cases and errors in the XML making this process a lot more complex than it may seem.
 My bosses were  _really_ impressed with this and in fairness it was really hard.
 But it is just so messy, I don't feel that good about it.
-The DS student that has done most of this project somewhat tenatively confronted me about updating ticha\_magic.py and making it a lot neater.
+The DS student that has done most of this project somewhat tentatively confronted me about updating ticha\_magic.py and making it a lot neater.
 I think he was worried about stepping on my toes, which I appreciate, but there was also no one in the world that thought it needed to be updated more.
 The name stuck though!

 ## [Beyond Penn's Treaty](https://github.com/HCDigitalScholarship/QI)

 [Beyond Penn's Treaty](https://pennstreaty.haverford.edu/) was the first project I really worked on and the first time I made a Django importer.
 That one took me way longer than it does now.
-We were trying to use a plugin that wasn't working which it turns out is much more difficult to resolve than just writing your own importer.
+We were trying to use a plugin that wasn't working and in hindsight trying to wiggle that to work for us was much more difficult than it would have been to write my own importer.
 This was also my first time working with Django and I remember having some trouble setting up relational fields in the database (well really in models with Django).
 I'll link the repository and here is [a big commit](https://github.com/HCDigitalScholarship/QI/commit/83f5b5508bc8865e4656a0f4aa242ff08eb90bd0) from me.
-These are both things you can probably skip, at this point I am just shooting for completeness, but if you do look at that big commit, you can see in admin.py all the importing stuff I did (in a really bad way), and generate.py is another parser I wrote, this one a little tidier and much simpler, also converting XML to HTML, and again more converting in new\_XML\_to\_HTML.py (I didn't fully write this one, but I made a lot of changes/got it properly working).
+These are both things you can probably skip, at this point I am just shooting for completeness, but if you do look at that big commit, you can see in admin.py all the importing stuff I did (in a really bad way), and generate.py and new\_XML\_to\_HTML.py  are other parser I wrote, these being _a little_ tidier and much simpler than ticha\_magic, still converting XML to HTML (I didn't fully write the second one, but I made a lot of changes/got it properly working)

 ## [Quakers and Mental Health]

 I _thought_ my greatest contribution to this project was getting rid of a carousel but [apparently that change didn't stick](http://qmh.haverford.edu/occu/#row10).
 I also made an importer, as I will do, and really tidied up the way the Django admin was looking, by changing the way models were displayed and adding some built in django filtering features.
 For this importer I was mostly able to get things working with the Django-import-export module, but there was one model I had to do a workaround for.
 This is for the field "Patient Entry" which needs to link to a patient foreign key, but sometimes there were brand new people in the patient entry spread sheet.
 If I recall correctly, there were also tons of repeated entries with some having more information than others.
 I used date to distinguish entries for the same person, and then took the one with the most information.
-The repository is private (probably for copy-righted data reasons), but I can share the code snippet I am referencing:
+The repository is again private, but I can share the code snippet I am referencing, in case you are still looking for more code I wrote:

 ```
 def import_obj(self, obj, data, dry_run):